 Information abou tlooking after a friend or relative.

-Many people do not see themselves as carers, but rather as family members or friends, and do not realise that they may be able to get financial and practical help from the City Council, health services and voluntary organisations.
+Many people (adults, young carers and children) do not see themselves as carers, but rather as family members or friends, and do not realise that they may be able to get financial and practical help from the City Council, health services and voluntary organisations.

 Plan ahead to manage your affairs.
 There may be a point in your life where you are unable to manage your finances and need someone to do this for you.
 Or if you care for a family member or friend, you may need to step in to manage their finances and other affairs, if they are unable to do so themselves.